States can encounter runtime errors for various reasons:

 Retrying a ZIS flow after a server error

-A 500 HTTP status code means something has gone wrong with the API's web server.
+A 5xx HTTP status code means something has gone wrong with the responding web server.

-If an HTTP-based action in a flow receives a 500 error and the flow fails, the flow will retry after 30–330 seconds.
+A custom action in an Action state can send an HTTP request.
+If a custom action's HTTP request receives a 5xx HTTP response status code and the flow fails, the flow will retry after 30–330 seconds.
 If the retry fails, ZIS attempts a second retry after a further 60–360 seconds.
 If the second retry fails, ZIS attempts a third and final retry after a further 120–420 seconds.

 Manually retrying a ZIS flow